transformerlab/transformerlab-docs/for-teams/install.md

 }
 ```

-- Ensure the API node can SSH to the SLURM login node with the provided user and key.
+- Ensure the API node can SSH to the Slurm login node with the provided user and key.
 - Adjust `ssh_user`, `ssh_key_path`, and `ssh_port` to match your cluster configuration.

 <p style={{ fontWeight: 'bold', fontSize: '1.5rem', lineHeight: '2rem', paddingTop: '1rem'}}>Congrats, you are up and running.
 [You can now run a Task -->](./running-a-task.md)</p>